 Depending on where your home is, you may be able to take advantage of your existing mobile plan allowances in the USA.

-If you’re from the UK, networks such as Vodafone, EE and Three offer a range of data-roaming plans that you can opt into.
+If you’re from the UK or visiting from the UK, networks such as Vodafone, EE and Three offer a range of data-roaming plans that you can opt into.
 How much of your allowance you can use, and whether there is any further cost will depend on your phone plan.

 Please be aware that necause of Brexit, there has been a lot of change to how UK networks manage international roaming, and depending on when you took out your contract will depend on whether you’re able to use your plan abroad.
 You may see that there are sim cards for sale on eBay/Amazon that claim to include data roaming.
 Depending on when this sim card is activated, will depend on whether they still include this roaming at no extra cost.
 Always double check that the offer is valid before activating the sim card.

-If you’re visiting from an EU country, or have a prepaid EU sim card then you may benefit from free roaming within the USA.
+If you’re visiting from an EU country such as Italy, or have a prepaid EU sim card then you may benefit from free roaming within the USA.
 I recommend checking if this is possible as it may save you some cash.

 I hope you found this guide to buying a sim card in the USA useful.
 If you have any queries regarding any of the plans covered, make sure to contact the carrier or visit a store once you are in the USA.